The best hotels in Oslo

 Are there good budget hotels in Oslo?

-Two genuinely good ones: Anker Hotel in Grünerløkka ($55-85/night) is the cheapest reliable option in the city, and Oslo Hostel Sentrum ($72-98/night) punches above its price point.
-Anything under $55 in Oslo is almost always a private room in a shared-facility hostel with patchy reviews.
+Yes.
+Grünerløkka has the most affordable options in the city, with reliable stays around $55-90/night.
+Anything significantly under $55 in Oslo is almost always a private room in a shared-facility hostel with patchy reviews.
+Book early in Grünerløkka for the best rates.

 What are the best luxury hotels in Oslo?